- Get Involved

 Steve Baskin is the owner/director of Camp Champions and a partner in Everwood Day Camp in Massachusetts and Camp Pinnacle in North Carolina.
 He has been actively involved in the New York/ New Jersey Affiliate, serving on the local board and as chairman for the Tri-State Conference.
 A frequent conference speaker, Steve was previously an analyst with Goldman Sachs and was the co-founder of iluvcamp, Inc., while establishing Camp Balcones Springs and purchasing Camp Champions.
 He and his wife Susie have four children.
 A graduate of Davidson College and Harvard Business School, Steve is a blogger for Psychology Today and recently presented at TEDx San Antonio.
 Steve served as national treasurer for ACA from 2010 - 2013; he is serving his second term on the national board.

-Jennifer Bender is the managing director at New Sector Alliance, a nonprofit that runs fellowships in which emerging leaders provide nonprofit capacity building while receiving training.
-She previously was the Executive Director of the Bridge Center, an agency providing year-round recreation to children and youth with disabilities.
+Jennifer Bender is CEO of New Sector Alliance, a national nonprofit organization that strengthens the social sector talent pipeline through fellowships for early career professionals committed to social impact careers.
+She previously was the executive director of the Bridge Center, an agency providing year-round recreation to children and youth with disabilities.
 She previously directed therapeutic summer and afterschool programs for children with Autism Spectrum Disorders (ASD) and taught in therapeutic afterschool programs.
-A 2003 graduate of Cornell with a B.A. in psychology and mathematics, she also has an Ed.M. from Harvard and an M.B.A. from Babson College and certification in ASDs.
+A 2003 graduate of Cornell with a BA in psychology and mathematics, she also has an EdM from Harvard and an MBA from Babson College, and certification in ASDs.
 During college, Jenn worked in Minnesota at a camp for adults and children with developmental disabilities.
 She is an active ACA standards visitor in New England.
+This is her second term.

 Mark Benerofe is president of the CampGroup Family of Camps, where he is responsible for oversight of 13 residential camps and 2 day camps on 12 different sites, serving over 6,000 children annually.
 He also serves as the director of Camp Winadu in Pittsfield, Massachusetts, a sports specialty camp for boys.
 An active member of the ACA New York/New Jersey affiliate, Mark has degrees from Cornell University, Hunter College, and Baruch College.
 Prior to directing camp, he was the managing principal of Benerofe Properties Corporation and is a former social studies teacher, basketball coach, senior advisor, and athletic director at the High School for Health Professions and Human Services in New York City.
 Mark and his wife have a son and a daughter.
 Mark is serving his first term on the ACA National Board.